microsoft/fluentui-react-native/packages/experimental/RadioGroup/SPEC.md

 ## Background

-A `RadioGroup` is a component that lets users select a single option from two or more choices.
+A `RadioGroup` iss a component that lets users select a single option from two or more choices.
 Each option is represented by one Radio; a user can select only one Radio in a RadioGroup.

 ## Requirements